 Naomi Busch, MD

-Years in Practice: 24
+Years in Practice: 24.

-Works at: Seattle Menopause Medicine, Seattle Society
+Works at: Seattle Menopause Medicine, Seattle.

-memberships: International Menopause Society, The Menopause Society,
+memberships: International Menopause Society, The Menopause Society, American Academy of Family Physicians.

 Why WSMA: I see the WSMA as a champion for patient and

-leadership, and actively monitoring and influencing healthcare policy to
+leadership, and actively monitoring and influencing health care policy to

 uphold patients’ rights.
 It is important to be paying attention to what is

-Board as it allows me an opportunity to participate in influencing the
+Why serve on WSMA’s board: I enjoy serving on the WSMA board as it allows me an opportunity to participate in influencing the

-healthcare policies at our state level.
+health care policies at our state level.
 As one voice I felt that no one

 was listening, but within this organization I can see the difference we